The Revolution (band): The pre-Revolution

 Though officially unnamed, Prince experimented with the band acting as a side project known as The Rebels, recording material in 1979 in Colorado to get more music out.
 The recordings were a group effort with lead vocals by Cymone, Dickerson or Chapman.
 The project was shelved for unknown reasons, but two of the tracks were later re-recorded and given away by Prince: "You", became "U", and was released on Paula Abdul's 1991 Spellbound album; while "If I Love U 2 Nite" was released by both Mica Paris and Prince's later wife, Mayte Garcia.
 Paris rerecorded the song from scratch, which was released in 1991.
 Garcia's version, released in 1995, was rerecorded by Prince.

 On the next two tours following the Prince Tour, the band underwent two line-up changes.
 Gayle Chapman quit the band in 1980.
 The end came when she told Prince she needed more musical fulfillment and growth for herself, but Prince wanted her to commit to some short-noticed rehearsals instead.
 After a long conversation, Chapman quit the group to be replaced by Lisa Coleman.

 The following year, after the Dirty Mind Tour, bass guitarist André Cymone would leave the band.
-Cymone, whose family gave Prince a home after he left his father's house, left over a number of grievances with Prince—little input in the studio, he wasn't getting credit for his contributions to Prince's music, and in general his desire to start his own career—and would have bitter feelings toward Prince as he later claimed that Prince stole many of his ideas that were used for the Time and that he created the bassline for Controversy's "Do Me, Baby".
+Cymone, whose family gave Prince a home after he left his father's house, left over a number of grievances with Prince—little input in the studio, he was not getting credit for his contributions to Prince's music, and in general his desire to start his own career—and would have bitter feelings toward Prince as he later claimed that Prince stole many of his ideas that were used for the Time and that he created the bassline for Controversy's "Do Me, Baby".
 Ultimately, Cymone was replaced by Mark Brown, renamed Brownmark by Prince.
 Coleman was usually only identified by her first name, while Fink started wearing surgical scrubs on stage and became known as "Doctor" Fink.
 Fink originally wore a black- and white-striped prison jumpsuit.
 However, a member of Rick James' band was doing the same thing and not wanting to copy that, Prince asked Fink, "Do you have any other ideas?"
 Fink said, "What about a doctor's outfit?"
 Prince loved the idea, and thus was born Doctor Fink.

 From 1982 to 1983, when the band was almost identified as the Revolution, it consisted of: